 If you are using metal for its aesthetic gifts, you’ve got several options.

 Stainless steel will give you a mirror-like shine that never fails -- even when it gets beat up a bit.
-It performs the same function as most other types of cladding, but looks the cleanest and most modern.
+It performs the same function as most other types of cladding but looks the cleanest and most modern.

 Copper, brass, and bronze can be accents that give your part a luxurious glow.
-Or you can even put it outdoors and let the patina effect turn it a classy greenish hue.
+Or you can even put it outdoors and let the patina effect turn it into a classy greenish hue.

 Embellish Your Story

-Clearly there are a lot of ways you can embellish wood architecture.
+Clearly, there are a lot of ways you can embellish wood architecture.
 Picking just the right metal accent for your needs can help your project tell a story.

-Topics: Materials, metal mouldings, Architectural Mouldings
+Topics: Architectural & Design, Materials, metal mouldings, Architectural Mouldings, Commercial Refrigeration

 RELATED POSTS